AlanKellyEire/ESXI-Provisioning/README.md

 1. Download the script and transfer it to the EXSi host using SCP or open a text file on the esxi host and copy the script over.

-2. Make the script executable. e.g `chmod u+rx this-script.sh`.
+2. Make the script executable. e.g `chmod u+rx esxiThinProvising.sh`.

 3.  change directory to the directory on your datastore where the VM is located. `cd /vmfs/volumes/datastore1/VM-TO-THIN`.

-4. Run the script and pass the VM name as an argument `./this-script.sh VM-TO-THIN`
+4. Run the script and pass the VM name as an argument `./tesxiThinProvising.sh VM-TO-THIN`

 5. Let the script run it may take some time to clone, deregister the VM and rerehister with the thin provisioned VMDK.